ernyldrm/parse-php-sdk-and-laravel/README.md

 # parse.com and Laravel

-A simple blog application using parse.com php sdk on Laravel
+A simple project time tracking application using parse.com php sdk on Laravel